 Under Pennsylvania law, a medical malpractice victim or their attorney has to file a signed “certificate of merit,” which states that an “appropriate licensed professional” has examined the facts of the case and believes that there is a reasonable probability that the actions of the allegedly negligent medical provider fell outside of the acceptable professional medical standards (231 Pennsylvania Code section 1042.3).

 There may be various types of compensation available to victims who have sustained harm after a medical professional failed to diagnose them properly in Philadelphia.
 In general, attorneys will strive to recover both economic and non-economic damages on behalf of their clients.
 This can include, but is not limited to, the following:

 Pennsylvania currently has no damage caps (limitations) on how much compensation a medical malpractice victim can recover, including for any type of pain and suffering damages.
 The total amount of compensation awarded for these cases will vary depending on the facts and circumstances surrounding each particular incident of a failure to diagnose.

 We know this is a tough thing to go through.
 The last thing you expect when you go to a doctor is to find out you have a condition that should have been diagnosed long before it became serious.
 A failure to diagnose certain medical conditions can mean major complications or even death are the results.
-At The Weitz Firm, we believe that negligent doctors should be held accountable.
+At The Weitz Firm, LLC, we believe that negligent doctors should be held accountable.
 No, we do not think that all medical problems are the result of a misdiagnosis, but there are some situations where a condition should have been caught by a doctor.
 When you need a medical malpractice attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.